Progress Report January 2022

 Pretty useful for Joy-Cons!

-Based on a Patreon poll conducted in our discord server, gidoly also made the necessary changes to make the Dark Colorful theme the default theme used when running yuzu for the first time on Windows.
+Based on a Patreon poll conducted in our discord server, gidoly also made the necessary changes to make the Dark Colorful theme the used when running yuzu for the first time on Windows.

 Default by popular demand